Please see our Language Courses Waiting List and Special Permission Policy if a language course is closed.

 1250 Hispanic Civilization - 3 cr.

 What is literature?
 What does the literary do?
 This course, conducted in Spanish, is designed to introduce students to the study of Hispanic literature, while the same time dealing with concepts which can be applied to all literature.
-We will analyze Hispanic literature understood in its broadest sense, touching upon the genres of narrative, poetry, short story, essay, music, theater, and film.
+We will analyze Hispanic literature understood in its broadest sense, touching upon significant works, genres, movements, and authors from Spain and Latin America.
 In addition, we will read several examples of literary theory, or writing about literature, in order to investigate the role or function of the literary within the Hispanic world.
-Spanish 0055 counts as a departmental W course for the writing requirement.
-Offered every fall and spring.
+This course fulfills the Writing-Intensive requirement.
+What is literature?
+What does the literary do?
+This course, conducted in Spanish, is designed to introduce students to the study of Hispanic literature, while the same time dealing with concepts which can be applied to all literature.
+We will analyze Hispanic literature understood in its broadest sense, touching upon significant works, genres, movements, and authors from Spain and Latin America.
+In addition, we will read several examples of literary theory, or writing about literature, in order to investigate the role or function of the literary within the Hispanic world.
+This course fulfills the Writing-Intensive requirement.

 0082 Latin America Today (IFN REG) - 3 cr.